Sjofartsdirektoratet/docs/content/rest-api/ecertificate_service.md

     "Date": "2024-04-19T23:59:00+00:00" // Certificate valid to date },
   "TrialRun": false, // Not required.
-Defaults to false "AwaitingVesselChanges": false, //Not required.
+Defaults to false "AwaitingVesselChanges": false, // Not required.
 Defaults to false.
-Used on vessels that are not completly ready yet "Vessel": { // Vessel data must match the registered data in Skipsregistrene
+Used when new changes on vessel has not yet been registered in Skipsregistrene
+  "Vessel": { // Vessel data must match the registered data in Skipsregistrene
     "Name": "Color Magic", // Vessel Name
     "CallSign": "CM12", // Vessel Callsign